currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 4. Matrix Power - Green
 5. Microcontroller Power - Green

 The latter two are sourced from power rails, but the first three will be driven by the Teensy, i.e. 5 outputs.
 The Teensy GPIO pins cannot output the required current for the LEDs, so will need buffering.
 I decided to use some NPN transistors that I had in my box of bits, allowing me to wire these up with common anode to the 5V rail.
-Unfortunately I cannot remember which transistors that I used, but they were a very generic "jelly bean" NPN.
+Standard 2N3904 NPN transistors are used, with 1k on the base input.

 ### Panel Detect Functionality

-asd
+This is a nifty feature that I decided to add in - I had some spare cores in the data cable, so I decided to make it so that the microcontroller can detect which panel is connected to each output plug, since they're both the same.
+It's quite simple really, there are two analogue inputs that are pulled low by a 1k resistor.
+These two input lines go to the panels.
+One of the panels has this line to 5 V via a 1k resistor, meaning this panel cause a 2.5 V reading (Remember, the Teensy is a 3.3V device so we cannot put more than 3.3V into an input).
+The other panel has the line to 5 V via a 3k resistor, meaning this panel will cause a 1.25 V reading.
+If the connector is not connected to a panel, 0 V will be read.

 ### Temperature Readback

-asd
+Temperature could be a concern in this control box enclosure - I can mitigate this vents and fans should it be a problem, but I thought it was a good idea to put in some way of measuring the ambient temperature in the control box.
+Two reasons for this; during development and testing, I can use it to keep an eye on the temperature and make amendments as necessary.
+The second reason, is one that I hoped I would not need, but if temperature was a real problem, then I could add functionality in the code to throttle down the brightness should the temperature be too high, to reduce the demand on the PSU.
+Speaking of brightness control...

 ### Brightness Control

-asd
+The LED Pixels are quite bright!
+The brightness of the pixels can of course be controlled in firmware, but I did not want to hard-code this as a fixed value.
+A brightness control seemed a good idea.
+This is implemented very simply!
+I will have a rotary potentiometer that is connected across 3.3V and 0V (5V is a no no!), and the wiper of the potentiometer is readback on an anlogue input.
+This analogue readback can then be used change a brightness variable.

 ### User Button

-asd
+I did not see any need for a button on the control box, but I did not know if I may want one for a future upgrade to the firmware (for some feature I haven't thought of yet).
+To make sure that future-me likes present-me, I added a push button into the design.
+It won't do anything, but it is there just in case!
+I decided to utilise the built-in pull-up on the GPIO pin to save me from needing to add a pull-up/pull-down resistor on the board.
+The button simply connects between the input and 0V.

 ### Board Design

-asd
+I wanted to keep costs down on this project, so I decided against having a PCB made, and instead use stripboard.
+I had limited space available in the control box enclosure now that the PSU is fitted, so I measured what was available and designed with this constraint.
+To plan the stripboard, I used [DIYLC](https://diy-fever.com/software/diylc/) - I've been using this for the last 15 years, and honestly it has never let me down.
+For me, planning and preparation of stripboard always results in really neat and tidy designs, that usually work first time!
+I'm quite proud of that to be honest.

 ![Board Design](/blog_images/odl_led_matrix/Board_Design_Annotated.png "Design for the microcontroller board on Stripboard.
 Annotated for your convenience!"){: style="max-width:500px;" }

+The following table shows the pins that are utilised on the Teensy 4.1 for the functionality discussed:

 | Pin No. | IO No. / Net | Special Function Used?     | Connected to                             |
 |---------|--------------|----------------------------|------------------------------------------|